cswuyg/mongodb_c_demo/README.md

-collect my exercise / demo about mongodb's driver use.
+collect my exercise / demo for mongodb driver use.